elugens/hello-javascript/docs/additional-questions/network-requests/fetch-abort.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> We must develop a new AbortController constructor to implement the AbortController object.
-The controller is object with a single abort method and a property signal that allows event listeners to get put on it.
-When abort() gets called, the controller gets invoked.
-The abort event transmits by signal, and the attribute "controller. signal. aborted" is set to true.
-When abort() gets invoked on it, AbortController passes abort events.
+  <div><strong>Interview Response:</strong> We must create a new AbortController constructor to implement the AbortController object.
+The controller is an object with a single abort method and a property signal that allows us to put event listeners on it.
+When abort() gets called, the controller invokes.
+The abort event transmits by controller.signal, and the attribute "controller. signal. aborted" becomes true.
+When abort() invokes on it, AbortController passes abort events.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />